CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that is highly specific, complete, and distinctive.
-It names concrete API methods and endpoints, provides explicit 'Use when' guidance, lists natural trigger terms, and clearly differentiates itself from related skills by specifying boundary conditions.
-The third-person voice is maintained throughout.
+It clearly defines the scope (interactive voice agent via a specific Deepgram API), lists concrete API elements and actions, provides explicit trigger terms, and proactively disambiguates from related skills.
+The description is well-structured and uses appropriate third-person voice throughout.

 DimensionReasoningScore